joshi-garima/nodeJS-tutorial/README.md

-this repository has basic fundamnentals of NodeJs and Express, detailed explaination of each component.
+this repository has basic fundamnentals of NodeJs and Express, has detailed explaination of each component.